 Can nightguards and snore guards change my bite?

 Yes, there is a possibility that a bad-fitting night guard, snore guard, and mouthguard can shift your tooth position and change your jaw alignment.
 This only happens when you wear an old prosthesis your mouth has outgrown.
 Do not wear a nightguard, snore guard, or mouthguard that no longer fits.
-It is very important for your long-term dental health to replace your guard yearly for maximum protection.
+Replace your guard yearly for maximum protection.
 Also, follow all care instructions, which helps prevent issues.